top of page

 What am I doing?
 I had been sharing daily videos of my collections until all but a few people lost interests and stopped watching them.
 I quit, like a person with ADHD tends to do.
 My c-PTSD peeks in daily and we shake hands and then try to go our separate ways.
 So now, I am back to writing.
 Sometimes, I want nothing more than to be alone and other times I feel desperate for attention.

 As a l'il kiddo, I never "hooked" for food or money, but it never came to that.
 I didn't drink, smoke or do drugs.
 I didn't need to.
 My mind was always currently occupied.
 I could sew, create and build things and READ!
 Do you want to know more, or did you pretend I am not here?
-Either way, I remain and I will likely keep writing.
+Either way, I remain, and I will likely keep writing.
 My life is FASCINATING as Hell, which I don't believe in, and even I know that it is astounding!
 How could I not?

 bottom of page